 Low emissivity (Low-E) glass is also designed for energy efficiency.
 Low-E is actually a microscopically thin coating applied to the glass that reflects thermal radiation.
 Low-E glass lets the maximum amount of natural light in while keeping the sun’s infrared rays out.
 Low-E glass replacement windows are a great option for any home because they provide energy efficient all year long.
 During the winter, they will direct indoor heat back into the house instead of letting it escape through the windows, while in the summer they will direct heat away from the house, keeping the interior of the house cool.
 What this means for homeowners is that the home will maintain a consistent comfortable temperature year round while using less energy.
 This, in turn, will lead to lower heating and cooling costs.

 Wire glass is a type of glass that is made to be fire-resistant.
 It is widely used in hospitals, schools, office buildings, banks, and other public and commercial buildings.
 A grid of wires is built in the panes of glass so that the glass will stay inside the frame if it shatters because of high heat, which a building fire would cause.
 It is also designed to handle the high-pressure water from a firehose without shattered out of the frame.
 Wired glass is seldom used in residential replacement windows, but it is everywhere in educational institutions, medical facilities, and buildings are used for commercial enterprises or that have a lot of public foot traffic.

 To learn more about the types of glass used for replacement windows in Mountain View, CA, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.